-There are so many fun things to do in Seattle!
+There are so many fun things to do in Seattle and the Pacific Northwest!
 There’s a healthy mix of iconic attractions like Pike Place Market and the Space Needle, as well as hidden gems that you might not have heard of before visiting, but should definitely see on any trip to Seattle.

 Wondering where to stay in Seattle?
-There are plenty of great hotels in downtown Seattle.
+There are plenty of great hotels in downtown Seattle like the Fairmont Olympic hotel next to the Seattle Art Museum.

 Pssst, heading to Seattle?
 Don’t miss these travel guides to help you plan your trip!